 Just get some same-length two-by-four blocks (most home-improvement stores will cut the boards any length you want) and set them up on a steady, flat surface like a regular Jenga game.
 Paint the ends of the blocks in fun colors to give it a bright summertime look!

 The rules of the game are simple: everyone goes around and takes a turn removing one of the blocks from the tower, until someone slips up and makes the tower fall!
 Store the game in a plastic storage bin to reuse in later activities.
 This one's a keeper!

 2. Frisbee Tic Tac Toe

 Tic Tac Toe may seem like the simplest game in the world, but it becomes much more of a challenge when you play it with frisbees!

-Buy a cheap tablecloth or shower curtain, and use cheap colored tape to make a Tic Tac Toe grid.
-You'll need about 10 Frisbees for this, so you can either buy them in two colors (to divide them between the two teams), or you can use Frisbees of various colors that have Xs and Os on them made with colored tape.
+Buy a cheap tablecloth or shower curtain, and use colored tape to make a Tic Tac Toe grid.
+You'll need about 10 frisbees for this, so you can either buy them in two colors (to divide them between the two teams), or you can use frisbees of various colors that have Xs and Os on them made with colored tape.